jepusto/clubSandwich/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 3 NOTES:

-* checking CRAN incoming feasibility ...
-NOTE
+* Days since last update: 3

+  The quick resubmission is to rectify unit test errors, as described above.

-Possibly mis-spelled words in DESCRIPTION:
+* Possibly mis-spelled words in DESCRIPTION:
   DOI (10:75)
   Hotelling's (15:49)
   McCaffrey (9:9)